michelleconville/drizzle-and-shade/README.md

 This project uses the Django framework.
 To install django, follow these steps:

-1. In your IDE type the command:
-    `pip3 install django`
+1. In your IDE type the command `pip3 install django`
-2. To name your project:
-    `django-admin startproject *Your project name here*`
-This will add your django project folder to your file explorer
+2. To name your project and add your django project folder to your file explorer type the command `django-admin startproject *Your project name here*`
-3. Next you will need to add a gitignore file.
-To do this enter the command line:
+3. Add a gitignore file, type the command `touch .gitignore`
-    `touch .gitignore`
 4. Inside this file add these 3 lines:
     ```
     *.sqlite3
     *.pyc
     __pycache__
     ```
-5. To check everything is up and running, run the command:
-    `python3 manage.py runserver`
-    This should expose port 8000.
+5. To check everything is working, type the command `python3 manage.py runserver` This should expose port 8000.
 Open that port and you should be welcomed by Django's success page.
 6. Next you need to perform the initial migrations.
-This is done by running the command:
-    `python3 manage.py migrate`
+Type the command `python3 manage.py migrate`
-7. Finally, in order to have access to the admin panel you will need to create a superuser.
-This is done by running the command:
-    `python3 manage.py createsuperuser`
-    This will then ask you to create a username and password with an optional email address.
+7. To access to the admin panel, create a superuser. type the command `python3 manage.py createsuperuser` This will then ask you to create a username and password with an optional email address.
 8. Once these steps are completed you can push your changes to github by running the commands, in order:
     ```